 Further Mathematics is the gateway for studying A-level Mathematics and is also a useful support subject for Physics, Chemistry, Biology, Computing and Geography and for subjects such as CTEC Applied ICT and Design and Technology.
-It is important to note that students require GCSE Further Mathematics Grade B if intending to study A Level Mathematics, A Level Physics or A Level Chemistry and Grade A if intending to study A Level Computing.
+It is important to note that students require GCSE Further Mathematics Grade B if intending to study A Level Mathematics or A Level Physics or Chemistry.